cfe-lab/ReservoirModelling/README.md

 script; this is so that you can later load this file to do other analyses rather than having to rerun the dynamical system simulation.

-To perform these analyses, first either run this script in an interactive R console using `source()` to set up all the variables needed for subsequent analyses, or if you've already done this then you can simply load the `.RData` file it produced.
-The various follow-up analyses that build on this script are:
+The various follow-up analyses that build on these results are:

 ### `typical_pvl_demonstration_plots.r`